olpeh/wht/README.md

 * Changing effort times by adjusting duration
 * Adding break possibility
 * Settings for default duration and default break
+* Setting for timer autostart on app startup
+* Break functionality in timer
+* Possibility to adjust timer start time

 ## Changelog

+### 0.8.7-2
+- Added setting to autostart timer on app startup
+- Added break functionality to the timer
+- Fixed an issue when timer used from cover
+- Simplified parts of the code
+- Small bugfixes

 ### 0.8.6-1
 - redesigned the firstpage